omarelia/generate-sqlserver-database/Readme.md

 '''

-In the variable called 'url', this is where the data source url will be placed
+This is where the variable called 'url' is defined, where the URL of the data source will be located

 ### 4. Run using docker-compose